 Stuart Chipres was born and raised in Seville (Spain) with a huge international background (Dual-citizenship: American-British).
-He studied at the French School in Seville for 10 years, and then went on to study at Padres Blancos High School, a well-known private Catholic school in Seville.
-Once graduated from High School, he jumped into the American system going to the Spanish American Institute of International Education, to finish graduating as a student of the University of Wisconsin- Platteville with an International Studies degree.
+He studied at the French School in Seville for 10 years.
+Once graduated from High School, he jumped into the American system going to SAIIE, to finish graduating as a student of the University of Wisconsin- Platteville with an International Studies degree.

-In 1999 he began working for the Spanish-American Institute in the accounting department and since then, he has moved through all the departments working in the registrar department, student affairs and academic departments.
-In 2009 he became the Resident Director of the Spanish-American Institute of International Education.
+In 1999 he began working for the SAIIE program.
+He has moved through all the departments at the program.
+In 2009 he became the SAIIE Resident Director.

 Fluent in three languages (Spanish, English and French), he loves travelling around the world and has been almost everywhere (US, Asia, Europe and Africa).
-However, his biggest passions are a clear representation of Andalusian culture: Soccer, Semana Santa, Bullfighting and the overall lifestyle.
+However, his biggest passions are a clear representation of Andalusian culture: Soccer, Semana Santa and the overall lifestyle.

 "It's a pleasure to share my International experience, views on life and passion for Sevilla with American students from all over the US and different backgrounds.
 Their transformation is breathtaking and makes me prouder than anything else in my life."

 Samantha is the youngest of four, following her brother's steps in education: went to the French School where she graduated from High School to later jumping into the American system through SAIIE to finally graduating with a Bachelors degree in International Studies from UW-Platteville.